What is the Apple.Com/Bill charge?

 Important: Deleting an app does not cancel its subscription.
 You must cancel through Settings or the App Store account page.
 The subscription remains active and will continue billing until explicitly cancelled.

 Before going to your bank, try Apple's own refund process first.
-Visit reportaproblem.Apple.Com, sign in, find the charge, and request a refund.
+Visit reportaproblem.apple.com, sign in, find the charge, and request a refund.
 Apple typically responds within 48 hours.

 You should escalate to a bank dispute if: